Arg-e Bam: Dimensions

 Larger than the nearby Rayen Castle, the area of Bam Citadel is approximately 180000 m2 and is surrounded by gigantic walls, 6–7 m high and 1815 m long.
-The citadel features two of the "stay-awake towers" for which Bam is famed.
-There are as many as 67 such towers, scattered across the ancient city of Bam.

 2003 earthquake

 On 26 December 2003, at 5:26 am, Bam was struck by a major earthquake.
 The United States Geological Survey estimated its magnitude at 6.6, on the Richter scale.
 It also had a vertical acceleration of 1G.
 About 142,000 people were living in the Bam area, at the time.
 The extremely destructive quake killed about 26,200, injured thousands, and left more than 75,000 homeless.
 Approximately 70% of the buildings were destroyed.
 The earthquake was wrenching because its hypocenter was located just below the city of Bam, around 7 km deep.

 The Bam area has an underground base consisting of a series of faults.
 The main one, called Bam Fault, had been inactive for a very long time.
-Though the earthquake was on the southern part of Bam, the main direction of the horizontal motion of the waves was East-West and was perpendicular to the direction of the main fault located around 3 km East of Bam.
-It seems that the Bam Fault channeled the energy of the earthquake in its direction, North-South, but at the same time, it acted like a boomerang or amplifier by sending back the energy on an East-West direction.
+Though the earthquake was on the southern part of Bam, the main direction of the horizontal motion of the waves was east–west and was perpendicular to the direction of the main fault located around 3 km East of Bam.
+It seems that the Bam Fault channeled the energy of the earthquake in its direction, north–south, but at the same time, it acted like a boomerang or amplifier by sending back the energy on an east–west direction.

-This was noted on the various sites where buildings which were mostly ruined had their main axis oriented North-South (Arg-e-Bam, Bam and the villages on the East of Bam).
+This was noted on the various sites where buildings which were mostly ruined had their main axis oriented north–south (Arg-e-Bam, Bam and the villages on the East of Bam).
 Therefore, they could not withstand the waves coming from the East (Bam) or West (villages east of Bam) and perpendicular to them.

-Buildings that had their main axis oriented East-West were in the same direction of the seismic waves and they responded much better; some of their parts were damaged, but they were not totally ruined.
+Buildings that had their main axis oriented east–west were in the same direction of the seismic waves and they responded much better; some of their parts were damaged, but they were not totally ruined.
 They also presented the typical shear cracks when the ground motion is in the direction of the wall plane.

 The structures that had been maintained and repeatedly modified or expanded over time fared much worse than did the ancient structures that had not been maintained, modified, or restored.
 The same intriguing phenomenon could be observed on the structures partially or entirely strengthened and restored during the late 20th century.